teltek/Galicaster-doc/SoftwareInstallation.md

 Before starting the installation process, please make sure that:

 * Your equipment meets Galicaster [Hardware Recommendations.](HardwareRecommendations.md)
 * You are running a Linux-based OS.
 The recommended distribution is Ubuntu 16.04.
 Make sure that the version chosen matches your system architecture (32 or 64 bits).
+[How to install Ubuntu.](SoftwareInstallation/InstallingUbuntu.md)
+  * `galicaster` is the default user in the system.

 ### Download
-The latest Galicaster version can be downloaded [here](http://webfiler.teltek.es/webfiler/galicaster/galicaster_2.0.0_all.deb), as a DEB package.
+Since Galicaster 2 it's not necessary download any DEB package to install it.
+You can skip this step and go directly to the [installation process.](#installation) Anyway, the latest Galicaster version can be downloaded [here](http://webfiler.teltek.es/webfiler/galicaster/galicaster_2.0.0_all.deb), as a DEB package.
 Older versions and information about the new features that each of them included are available on the [Release Archive.](SoftwareInstallation/ReleaseArchive.md)

 By downloading, you agree to the [non-commercial license](http://creativecommons.org/licenses/by-nc-sa/3.0/).
 (Commercial licenses also available under request) ￼![](http://i.creativecommons.org/l/by-nc-sa/3.0/80x15.png)